Procter787/flyutahwp/readme.txt

 = Does this theme support any plugins? =

-EpicPress includes support for WooCommerce and for Infinite Scroll in Jetpack.
+EpicPress includes support for Advanced Custom Fields Pro.

 == Changelog ==